 The photographic prints must be labelled using a sticker on the reverse.
 The labels must carry the following information:

-Name of applicant; Working Title of Project; Caption/Title of Photographic Print; Location; Date; Serial number/Order of sequence.
+Name of the applicant; Working title of the project; Caption/Title of photograph; Location; Date; Serial number/Order of sequence.

 Caption/Title of Photographic Print: Untitled